N-essuno/DaLA/README.md

 ## Running the Code

-We suggest using Python 3.12 or later.
+We suggest using Python $\geq$ 3.12.
 You can install all the required packeges using the `requirements.txt` file:

 ```bash
 pip install -r requirements.txt